Venn diagram

 What does this result mean?

-Because this variant is inherited in an autosomal recessive manner (meaning dogs need two copies of the variant to develop the disease), Ontario Pomskies Snake River Nootka is unlikely to develop this condition due to the variant.
+This variant should not impact Ontario Pomskies Snake River Nootka’s health.
+This variant is inherited in an autosomal recessive manner, meaning that a dog needs two copies of the variant to show signs of this condition.
+Ontario Pomskies Snake River Nootka is unlikely to develop this condition due to this variant because she only has one copy of the variant.

 Impact on Breeding